LAMisanoob/LAMs-Tutorials/README.md

 ===============
 ### Tutorials to refresh my memory, listed in the order I feel it is best to learn them.

 **Experienced friend introduced me to Linux.
 Sped up my learning no end.
-Forget bits and searched for tutorials to refresh my memory.
-Hundreds of tabs in my browser, forget to bookmark.
+Forget bits, searched for tutorials.
+Hundreds of tabs in browser, forget to bookmark.
 Have to search to find them again.
-Document the things I have learnt so far here.**
+Document things I learn here.**

 VIRTUAL BOX:
 ----------------------------------------------------------------------